kozec/sc-controller/docs/actions.md

 running feedback that you may not be able to stop.

-'frequency' is used only when emulating touchpad and describes how many pixels should mouse travell between two feedback ticks.
+'frequency' is used only when emulating touchpad and describes how many pixels should mouse travel between two feedback ticks.

 #### <a name="ball"></a> ball([friction=10.0, [mass=80.0, ]] action)